DaWe1992/Applied_ML_Fundamentals/README.md

 </p>

 The lecture *'Artificial Intelligence and Machine Learning'* is supposed to provide in-depth knowledge about state-of-the-art machine learning algorithms and their applications.
-This Readme file provides you with all necessary information.
+This Readme file provides you with all necessary information about the lecture.
 It is structured as follows:

 1. 📜 Lecture contents
 2. ✒️ Exercises